 What is the location and importance of Rio de Janeiro?

-Rio de Janeiro (Rio) is Brazil’s second most populated city after Sao Paulo.
-It has a population of 6.5 million, with a further 12.5 million in the urban area.
-Rio is located in the southeast of Brazil on the Atlantic coast.
+Rio de Janeiro (Rio) is Brazil’s second-most populated city after Sao Paulo.
+Its population is 6.5 million, with 12.5 million in the urban area.
+Rio is located in the State of Rio de Janeiro, on the Atlantic coast in southeast Brazil.
+The city has grown around a large natural bay called Guanabara Bay.

 Rio was the capital of Brazil under Portuguese colonial rule.
 It was established as a trading port.
 Brasilia became the capital city of Brazil in 1960 to encourage economic development further inland.
 However, Rio remains one of Brazil’s most important cities.

 Rio is important at a range of levels.
-At the regional level, it provides schools, hospitals and universities and opportunities for employment, leisure and recreation.
-Rio is important for its art and culture scene.
+At the regional level, it provides schools, hospitals, and universities with opportunities for employment, leisure, and recreation.
+Rio is also important for its art and culture scene.
 It is also important as a transport hub, with its international airport and docks enabling trade.

 Rio is important at the national (countrywide) level because many of Brazil’s most prominent companies have their headquarters located there.
 These include mining, oil and telecommunications companies.
 In addition, Rio is a significant centre specialising in clothing, processed food, chemicals and pharmaceuticals.